 An Alchemist can gather the components themselves, hire someone to locate them, or purchase them from a merchant.
 The rarity of a component will have a direct impact on the cost and availability.

-If you purchase the skill Alchemic Experiment, you can create or modify a Recipe, to create your own unique compounds.
+If you purchase the skill Alchemic Experiment, you can create a new recipe, modify an existing recipe, or reverse engineer a compound over several AAR’s with the correct amount of materials.
 This is subject to Staff discretion and your success varies based upon the following: The role-playing involved with the experiment, the logic used behind the experiment, what the new compound is expected to do, and what materials you used in the experiment.